U.S. Energy Information Administration logo

 Winter weather strongly influences residential and commercial demand

-Hot summer weather can increase electric power demand for natural gas
+Hot weather can increase electric power demand for natural gas

-High summer temperatures can have direct and indirect effects on natural gas prices.
-Hot weather tends to increase demand for air conditioning in homes and buildings, which generally increases the power sector's demand for natural gas.
-During high demand periods, natural gas prices on the spot market may increase sharply if natural gas supply sources are relatively low or constrained.
-In addition, increases in natural gas consumption by the electric power sector during the summer may lead to smaller-than-normal injections of natural gas into storage and to lower available storage volumes in the winter, which could affect prices.
+Unusually high temperatures can have direct and indirect effects on natural gas prices.
+Hot weather tends to increase demand for air conditioning in homes and buildings, which generally increases the electric power sector's demand for natural gas.
+During high-demand periods, natural gas prices on the spot market may increase sharply if natural gas supply sources are relatively low or constrained.
+In addition, increases in electric power sector natural gas consumption during the summer may lead to lower-than-normal injections of natural gas into storage, resulting in lower available storage volumes in the winter, which could affect prices.

 Natural gas supplies held in storage play a key role in meeting peak demand

-The level of natural gas in underground storage fields has a large influence on overall supply.
-Storage helps to meet seasonal and sudden increases in demand, which domestic production and imports might not otherwise meet.
-When demand is lower, storage absorbs excess domestic supply.
+The volume of natural gas in underground storage fields has a large influence on overall supply.
+Storage helps to meet seasonal as well as sudden increases in demand, which domestic production and imports might not otherwise meet.
+When demand is low, storage may absorb excess domestic supply.
 Storage also supports pipeline operations and trading hub services.
-Levels of natural gas in storage typically increase from April through October, when overall demand for natural gas is lower.
-However, in recent years, injections of natural gas into storage have often continued into the first half of November.
-Levels of natural gas in storage typically decrease from November through March, when demand for natural gas for heating is generally high.
+The amount of natural gas in storage typically increases in April through October, when overall demand for natural gas is lower.
+However, in recent years, injections into storage have often continued into the first half of November.
+Working natural gas in storage typically decreases in November through March, when withdrawals from storage increase, mostly to meet increases in natural gas demand for heating.

 Competition with other fuels can influence natural gas prices

-Some large-volume fuel consumers such as power plants and iron, steel, and paper mills can switch between natural gas, coal, and petroleum, depending on the cost of each fuel.
-When the costs of the other fuels fall, demand for natural gas may decrease, which may reduce natural gas prices.
+Some large-volume fuel consumers—such as power plants and iron, steel, and paper mills—can switch between natural gas, coal, and petroleum, depending on the cost of each fuel.
+When costs of other fuels fall, demand for natural gas may decrease, which may reduce natural gas prices.
 When the prices of competing fuels rise relative to the price of natural gas, switching from those fuels to natural gas may increase natural gas demand and prices.
 However, the capability of the U.S. manufacturing sector to switch fuels has declined in recent decades.
 Favorable natural gas prices in recent years have contributed to increased natural gas use by the electric power sector.

-1 Unless otherwise indicated, prices are nominal prices or prices that have not been adjusted to remove the effect of changes in the purchasing power of the U.S. dollar.
+1 Unless otherwise indicated, prices are nominal prices—prices that have not been adjusted to remove the effect of changes in the purchasing power of the U.S. dollar.
 Prices that are adjusted for changes in the purchasing power of the U.S. dollar are identified as real prices.

-Last updated: October 27, 2022 with most recent data available at the time of update.
+Last updated: October 25, 2023, with data available at the time of update.